SignalK/specification/apis/course/README.md

         "href": null,
         "type": null,
         "position": {
-            "latitude": latitude of vessel at time of destination being set, "longitude": longitude of vessel at time of destination being set }
+            "latitude": latitude of: vessel (if pointIndex=0) or point at poiintIndex-1, "longitude": longitude of: vessel (if pointIndex=0) or point at poiintIndex-1 }
     }
 }